-- you materially or repeatedly breach these terms, service-specific additional terms or policies - we're required to do so to comply with a legal requirement or a court order - there are objective and concrete reasons to believe that your conduct causes harm or liability to a user, third party or Google for example, by hacking, phishing, harassing, spamming, misleading others or scraping content that doesn't belong to you
+- you materially or repeatedly breach these terms, service-specific additional terms or policies - we're required to do so to comply with a legal requirement or a court order - there are objective and concrete reasons to believe that your conduct causes harm or liability to a user, third party or Google - for example, by hacking, phishing, harassing, spamming, misleading others or scraping content that doesn't belong to you

+For more information about why we disable accounts and what happens when we do, see this Help Centre page.
 If you believe that your Google Account has been suspended or terminated in error, you can appeal.

 Of course, you're always free to stop using our services at any time.
+If you're an EEA-based consumer, you can also withdraw from these terms within 14 days of accepting them.
 If you do stop using a service, we'd appreciate knowing why so that we can continue improving our services.